Greece submits new list of reforms to unlock further aid

 The government is also expected to address some form of pension reform, though it has already excluded any attempt to raise the retirement age or other sensitive measures that would be viewed as cutting pension payouts for austerity-hit Greeks.

-It is also expected to include labour reform aimed at fighting the increase in unregistered workers, and also include commitments to allow privatisations to proceed.
+It is also expected to include labor reform aimed at fighting the increase in unregistered workers, and also include commitments to allow privatizations to proceed.

 The government has rowed back on pledges made in its early days to roll back asset sales, but it still wants to retain management control after selling off stakes.